cmpd6/cmpd6.github.io/index.md

 ### Registration fees

 Registration fees will include coffee breaks, lunches and a reception.
-We are still waiting to hear from some funders, but the maximal early registration fee will not to exceed 500 CAD.
+We are still waiting to hear from some funders, but the maximal early registration fee will not exceed 500 CAD.
 An online registration link will be available soon.

 We hope to be able to offer some support for students and early career researchers.
 In the meantime, please consider travel funding from [SMB](https://www.smb.org/travel-grants/) or [AMS](https://www.ams.org/programs/travel-grants/AMS-SimonsTG).